-Let me just get this out in the open, I am adamantly opposed to any kind of “design contest.”
-This will not be a rant, but examples of what I’ve seen and experienced and a warning to both buyers and designers.
+Let me just get this out in the open; I am adamantly opposed to any “design contest.”
+I will not be a rant; instead, I will give examples of what I’ve seen and experienced and a warning to both buyers and designers.

 Here are some of my reasons for my animosity toward them:

 The biggest, they cheapen the graphic design industry.